 There’s always that momentary feeling of panic when you see the yellow-orange glow of your engine light.
 But before you lose your cool, consider what your Kia check engine light actually means.
 It might not be as bad as you think!
 A lit-up warning light in your Kia Soul, for example, could indicate something as simple as a loose gas cap.
 Then again it could also mean the failure of something more important.

-The check engine light is most commonly caused by one of five factors; the O2 sensor, a loose gas cap, the catalytic converter, the mass airflow sensor or the vehicle’s spark plug wires.
+The check engine light essentially means that your vehicle's onboard computer system has self-diagnosed a problem.
+The list of things that can trigger the check engine light is pretty lengthy.
+The check engine light is most commonly caused by one of five factors; the O2 sensor, a loose gas cap, a faulty catalytic converter, the mass airflow sensor or the vehicle’s spark plug wires.

 Check Engine Light vs. Maintenance Required Light

 Many drivers confuse the maintenance required light (MAINT REQD) for the Check Engine light.
 These are not the same thing.
 The maintenance required light is simply indicating that the car is due for an oil change or other routine servicing.
 Your Check Engine light will either be orange, yellow or amber, depending on the model, and it will either display the words "CHECK ENGINE", or it will be shaped like an engine.

 First things first: if the light comes on, you should check to see if the gas cap is loose as a loose cap will send an error message to the car’s computer, reporting a leak in the vapour recovery system.
 If the gas cap is loose, tighten it and continue driving.
 Even after tightening, it will take some time for the light to go off.